 In addition to maliciously formed input data, some of the things you also have to check are whether a file was actually received and, if so, whether the right type of data was sent.

-Taking all this into account, Example 7-16, upload2.php, is a rewrite of upload.php.
+Taking all these things into account, Example 7-16, upload2.php, is a more secure rewrite of upload.php.

 Example 7-16.
 A more secure version of upload.php